mitjanikolaus/multimodal_decoding/README.md

 We consider a very inclusive mask, any voxel that has a probability greater than 0 to belong to gray matter tissue is included.

-The input to this script is the c1 (gray matter) segmentation of the T1w image (anatomical scan) of the first session (e.g. `~/data/multimodal_decoding/fmri/raw/corrected_anat/sub-01/c1sub-01_ses-01_run-01_T1W_downsampled_2mm.nii`), which was created in the previous step.
+The input to this script is the c1 (gray matter) segmentation of the T1w image (anatomical scan) of the first session, which was created in the previous step.
 The following script creates the gray matter masks for each subject.
 ```
 python preprocessing/create_gray_matter_masks.py